kubeflow/website/content/docs/pipelines/build-component.md

 +++
-title = "Build Components and Pipelines" description = "Building your own components for Kubeflow Pipelines." weight = 6
+title = "Build Components and Pipelines" description = "Building your own component and adding it to a pipeline." weight = 6
 +++